About the Paint Designs

-Rayon and rayon/acetate fabrics make fabulous lighter and medium weight garments with a soft, fluid drape.
+RAYON fabrics make fabulous lighter and medium-weight garments with a soft, fluid drape.

 Many of my clients live in hot, humid climates and they adore these fabrics.

 I am fascinated with the stunning colors and color combinations in Indian saris.
-At times we make tops and jackets out of them.
+At times I make tops and jackets out of them.

-I approach the painting process with lots of abandon.
-Creating garments that are one-of-kind pieces of wearable art that enhance all kinds of moods: from serene, to casually elegant, to playful, to bold, to wildly energetic.
+Our studio is a happy place, where we enjoy creating these one-of-kind pieces of wearable art that enhance all kinds of moods: from serene to casually elegant, to playful, to bold, to wildly energetic.

 For best results we recommend hand washing and drying flat.

-However, You can safely machine wash and dry most of the clothing pieces.
+However, you can safely machine wash and dry most of the clothing pieces.
 Even the hand painted ones.
-(For more details, see Care Instructions.)